olmps/memo/ARCHITECTURE.md

 Same as the [`widgets`](#widgets/), but requiring a `ThemeController` as a parent.
 It also (usually) means that they depend on the `flutter/material` library as well.
-This is because the current theme implementation is tightly coupled to the flutter's implementation of the material framework - do not mistake, this is an intended decision, as the material framework provide an enormous amount of useful features by default, mainly related to accessibility and animations.
+This is because the current theme implementation is tightly coupled to the flutter's implementation of the material framework - make no mistake, this is an intended decision, as the material framework provide an enormous amount of useful features by default, mainly related to accessibility and animations.

 #### `view_models/`